 - Paint a line on a railway platform and people stand further from the edge.

 - Job Centres find that rather than challenging people to say what they had done to find work over the past week asking them what they planned to do in the coming week resulted in more people coming of off benefits.

 - Auto enrollment in pension schemes with an option to opt out produces more personal pension engagement than opt in schemes.

 - A tax advice that carries a note that most people pay there tax on time results in prompter payments.

 Nudge Wars - The dark side of nudge theory

 The private sector is employing nudge tactics for their own ends.
-A bank may employ auto-enrollment to an optional overdraft protection program that provides for an overdraft albeit at very high interest rates.
+A bank may employ auto-enrolment to an optional overdraft protection program that provides for an overdraft albeit at very high interest rates.
 This may not have been clear at sign-up even if that choice was offered.
-Legislation is introduced to counteract presumed consent; the financial institution responds with an new nudge to encourage enrollment “do you want to lose the protection you have long enjoyed?”; addressing the behavioral insight of loss aversion.
+Legislation is introduced to counteract presumed consent; the financial institution responds with an new nudge to encourage enrolment “do you want to lose the protection you have long enjoyed?”; addressing the behavioural insight of loss aversion.

 Jake’s working life began as a Field Biologist for Wandsworth Borough Council; collecting, identifying and recording animal and plant life in parks, commons and other habitats; the data was used by the Borough and interested parties such as Friends of the Earth.
 Jake also used this material to write nature guides in Putney and Wimbledon.
 More about Jake.